 Other improvements being implemented or planned include:

 Currently, the Air Force envisions the B-2 remaining in service until 2040 at least.
-The fact that the airframe is largely made of composites makes it corrosion-resistant, and it's flight profiles are generally benign, meaning it should live well longer than that.
-The Air Force is working on a replacement, the "Long Range Strike Bomber (LRSB)", but it's essentially an investigation at present.
-Concepts being floated envision a stealthy flying wing along the lines of the B-2, but cheaper and -- at least in later development, "optionally piloted", capable of performing unmanned operations when necessary.BACK_TO_TOP
+The fact that the airframe is largely made of composites makes it corrosion-resistant, and its flight profiles are generally benign, meaning it should live well longer than that.
+The Air Force is working on a replacement, the "Long Range Strike Bomber (LRS-B)", to be built by Northrop Grumman and fielded around 2025.
+Details are not available, but it appears the LRS-B will be a stealthy flying wing along the lines of the B-2, but smaller and cheaper.BACK_TO_TOP

 * In 1994, the Planes of Fame air museum in Chino, California, restored to flight status the N-9M, one of Jack Northrop's single-seat experimental flying wing prototypes.
 In February 1995, it flew to Edwards AFB to commemorate the 50th anniversary of its first flight in 1945 by being photographed next to a B-2.
 B-2 test pilot Bruce Hinds used the opportunity to take the N-9M out for a spin.